Examples of How to Frame Posters, Signs, Ads & Artwork

 How to frame posters is a question businesses, and even individual shoppers struggle with on a daily basis.
 Hopefully the information listed here will answer any picture, poster, or print frame questions, and offer framing solutions that will exceed expectations.
-In addition to this informative page, there is also an FAQ page detailing other frequently asked questions on how to frame posters.
-There is a large amount of information here that will be helpful when choosing a frame, so if need be, print this page for future reference.
 Knowing how to frame posters may seem like an easy task, but there are a lot of things to consider that even the seasoned art print framing professional might forget.
 If Pablo Picasso were alive today, he would certainly appreciate this informative page to refer to for tips on framing his works of art.
 In addition to the tips and suggestions on how to frame posters, there is also a large inventory of poster frames for sale suitable for movie posters, pictures, or even art prints.

 Once the poster or art print has been selected, it needs to be measured.
 Simply take the movie posters, art prints, or pictures and measure the length and width.
 Another important aspect of how to frame posters is knowing the thickness of the material being framed.
 This is an important factor because some poster frames have small tolerances, and can't accommodate thicker materials such as art canvas.
 Most people allow for a little less than an inch of clearance between the print and lens.
 This matter of clearance between the lens and print is strictly up to the user, but definitely needs to be taken into account when learning how to frame posters.